funkhou9/comparative-rna-editing/query_metadata/scripts/2-SRA_query_literate/2-SRA_query.md

 ## Objectives

 1. Use SRAdb package to query Sequence Read Archive data.
-The SRA should contain more raw sequence files than GEO.
+Looking for samples that possess at least one WGS and at least one RNA-Seq experiment.
+From which studies do these experiments come from?
+Will they prove useful in an RNA editing study?

 ## Install libraries
 Install and attach GEOmetadb